nikbearbrown/writing-guide-with-llms/chapters/22-scripting-for-the-public-forum-writing-to-speak.md

 **How to adapt this prompt:**

-- *For ChatGPT or Gemini:* works as written.
-- *For Cowork:* useful for keeping the script in a versioned file as you draft and revise.
-- *For Claude Code:* not the right tool.
+For ChatGPT or Gemini, the prompt works as written.
+For Cowork, useful for keeping the script in a versioned file as you draft and revise.
+For Claude Code, not the right tool.

 **The instructive failure to expect:** the model will sometimes propose openings that are clichés of public speaking — *I'd like to start with a story* or *imagine for a moment*.
-Reject the cliché openings.
+Reject them.
 Push: *Give me an opening that doesn't sound like a thousand other public speeches.* The specificity is the goal.

-**Preview of next chapter:** the final chapter of this book turns from producing new work to reflecting on the work you have already produced.
-The portfolio reflection asks you to look back across the whole semester and articulate what you have learned about yourself as a writer.

-## What would change my mind

-If careful study showed that the cadence-and-repetition discipline this chapter emphasizes produced student speeches that read as *imitative* rather than authoritative — that the techniques worked when MLK or Lincoln used them and worked against students trying to use the same techniques at a smaller scale — I would revise the chapter's central focus on these specific tools.
-The evidence from teaching is the opposite; students who use the tools deliberately, even at student scale, produce speeches that land.
-But the worry is real.

-## Still puzzling

-The relationship between *scripted* and *extemporaneous* speech is one this chapter does not fully resolve.
-The strongest public speakers can move between the two.
-The chapter teaches the scripted version.
-The extemporaneous version requires a different set of skills — improvisational, responsive, courageous — that I do not yet have a teaching pedagogy for.
-The King example with which the chapter opens is precisely the case where the speaker had to leave the script to do the work.
-Whether to teach students to be willing to leave the script, and how, is something the chapter does not address.

 ---

-*Sources cited above link to primary text where available.
-The chapter draws on the OpenStax* Writing Guide with Handbook *Chapter 22 modules as the underlying scaffold, with all rendering, examples, voice, and analytical claims reworked for this textbook's pedagogy.*

----

-## 🕰️ AI Wayback Machine
+## AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Walter Ong** was working on *Orality and Literacy* — the argument that writing for the page and writing for the ear are not two registers of one craft but two different cognitive worlds decades before most people had heard of scripting for the public forum.
-Here's a prompt to find out more — and then make it better.
+The ideas in this chapter didn't appear from nowhere. **Walter Ong** was working on *Orality and Literacy* — the argument that writing for the page and writing for the ear are not two registers of one craft but two different cognitive worlds — decades before most people had heard of scripting for the public forum.

 **Run this:**

 ```
-Who was Walter Ong, and how does their work on orality, literacy, and the difference between writing for readers and writing for listeners connect to scripting for the public forum — writing meant to be spoken aloud?
+Who was Walter Ong, and how does their work on orality, literacy, and
+the difference between writing for readers and writing for listeners
+connect to scripting for the public forum — writing meant to be spoken
+aloud?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the single most surprising
+thing about their career or ideas.
 ```

-→ Search **"Walter Ong"** on Wikipedia after you run this.
+Then search **"Walter Ong"** on Wikipedia.
 See what the model got right, got wrong, or left out.

 **Now make the prompt better.** Try one of these:

-- Ask it to list the features Ong identified as distinguishing oral cultures from literate ones — and identify which features have returned in podcasts, voice memos, and TikTok
+- Ask it to list the features Ong identified as distinguishing oral cultures from literate ones — and identify which features have returned in podcasts, voice memos, and TikTok.
 - Ask: "Ong was a Jesuit priest who worked on both Renaissance rhetoric and modern media.
 What did each of those archives contribute to *Orality and Literacy*?"
-- Add the framing: "Answer as if you're writing the script for a five-minute talk *about* Ong — designed to land in the ear, not on the page"
+- Add the framing: "Answer as if you're writing the script for a five-minute talk *about* Ong — designed to land in the ear, not on the page."

 What changes?
 What gets better?
 What gets worse?